DMP vs DSP

 In contrast to DSPs that cater to advertisers, SSPs serve as AdTech platforms designed for publishers to manage, sell, and optimize available ad inventory on websites and apps.
 SSPs assist publishers in monetizing their digital properties by displaying various ads to visitors.

-SSPs use the Real-Time Bidding (RTB) process to secure the most profitable deals for publishers, negotiating bids within milliseconds to fill ad slots with relevant content at the best price.
+SSPs use the Real-Time Bidding (RTB) process to secure the most profitable deals for publishers.
+They negotiate bids within milliseconds to fill ad slots with relevant content at the best price.

-In essence, Supply Side Platforms (SSPs) automate ad inventory management, sales, and optimization for publishers across audio, video, display, and mobile formats.
-One notable example is Sevio’s Ad Manager, which provides publishers seamless real-time bidding solutions in a cost-effective manner.
+In essence, Supply-Side Platforms (SSPs) automate ad inventory management, sales, and optimization for publishers across audio, video, display, and mobile formats.
+One notable example is Sevio’s Ad Manager, which provides publishers with seamless real-time bidding solutions at a cost-effective rate.

 How Does the Supply-Side Platform Work?